operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### Flags

 * `--version` string - version of OLM resources to install, uninstall, or get status about (default: "latest")
-* `--timeout` duration - time to allow the command to attempt to complete the command before failing (default: "2m")
+* `--timeout` duration - time to wait for the command to complete before failing (default: "2m")

 ### Available commands

-#### init - Installs Operator Lifecycle Manager
+#### install - Installs Operator Lifecycle Manager

 ##### Use

-The `operator-sdk alpha olm init` command installs OLM in a Kubernetes cluster based on the configured kubeconfig.
+The `operator-sdk alpha olm install` command installs OLM in a Kubernetes cluster based on the configured kubeconfig.
 It works by downloading OLM's release manifests at a specific version (default: `latest`), checking to see if any of those resources already exist in the cluster (and aborting if they do), and then creating all of the necessary resources and waiting for them to become healthy.
-When the installation is complete, `olm init` outputs a status summary of all of the resources that were installed.
+When the installation is complete, `olm install` outputs a status summary of all of the resources that were installed.

-#### reset - Uninstalls Operator Lifecycle Manager
+#### uninstall - Uninstalls Operator Lifecycle Manager

 ##### Use

-The `operator-sdk alpha olm reset` command uninstalls OLM from a Kubernetes cluster based on the configured kubeconfig.
+The `operator-sdk alpha olm uninstall` command uninstalls OLM from a Kubernetes cluster based on the configured kubeconfig.
 It works by downloading OLM's release manifests at a specific version (default: `latest`), checking to see if any of those resources exist (if none exist, it aborts with an error since OLM